grantcurell/projects/Run VPN on OS10/README.md

                 crl-verify /etc/openvpn/server/crl.pem
                 explicit-exit-notify

+10. You may want to add something like `push route 192.168.1.0 255.255.255.0` to your server config.
+This allows the server to push routes to the client.
+For example, in my case the 192.168.1.0/24 network is behind my server, so I have to push a route so that the clients know how to get to it.
+Just keep in mind, that hosts on your distant network must have a route back to your VPN network.
-9. Run `systemctl start openvpn@server` to start the server.
+11. Run `systemctl start openvpn@server` to start the server.
-10. Rerun the script to add clients.
+12. Rerun the script to add clients.
 Your output should look like the below.
 In my case I added one client to perform the test.

                 ```
                 Looks like OpenVPN is already installed.